The man at the grocery store

 My wife–a woman who will occasionally have a glass of wine but not so much that it stops her from keeping a keen eye on the ne’er-do-wells and kicking them in the balls if they get too close–can spot narcs better than most hardcore drug users.
 Just the other day she picked a narc right out of the grocery store.
 Every time my wife went to pick up some organic turkey breast or free-from-steroid-cow-milk yogurt, she’d spot the same guy roaming the aisles talking on his cell phone like he didn’t have a care in the world.
 I’d probably seen the guy a few times, too, but I tend to focus on the fatty pork products more than the people around me.
 It’s likely to end with me getting stabbed by a guy with a cell phone.

 After what the wife considered to be a reasonable number of encounters, she did what any person of her ilk would do.
 She reported the guy for being at best obsessed with talking on his phone in the grocery store, and at worst some sort of celery-sex fetishist.
 The manager was impressed and told my wife in effect, “You just made our undercover security guy.”
 My wife, who isn’t one to hold her tongue, casually informed the manager that his security guy sucked and couldn’t work a detail at The Wiggles, let alone stop shoplifting in the peanut butter aisle.
 Intrigued, the manager pressed my wife for details.
 She passed on a few pointers on how the guy could blend in.
+This is why it’s important to pick a san antonio security guard company, or anywhere for that matter, who knows what they are doing.
 The next time she went the store–a major regional chain–it had employed her suggestions.
 To put a finer point on it: she picked out a bad guy who was actually a good guy trying to blend in with bad guys and turned him into a better guy at blending in with bad guys he wanted to bust.

 I decided my wife could forever be the security specialist in our house and that I’d just shut up when she started talking about how “that guy” looked “creepy.”
+I told her that she should try and find a job working for an armed protection company since she was so good at it.
+It was incredible how quickly she picked up on bad behaviour and she was much better than the security guard that the store had employed.
+I have no idea if she’ll actually do it but a career in security would be great for her.
 I also decided not to tell her that I recently found myself on a dark street of a major city with a few thousand dollars in my pocket that I’d forgotten was there, or about the time I followed a man named Pablo–who I didn’t know–through the back alleys of a South American city to find a literally-underground after hours club that literally shushed us when we walked in the door so as not to disturb….well, I didn’t dare ask at that point.
 Point is, my wife wouldn’t have done these things, and I did, because I’m stupid and irresponsible.
 And fun.
 But mostly stupid and irresponsible.

 I was at the grocery store today with my toddler, Dos.
 I was picking up some shrimp, andouille, potatoes, and corn.
 We vroooomed through the aisles in the cart (they call it a “buggy” in the south), played drums on the jelly jars, and chatted up the fish monger about whatever was happening in the world of seafood.
 I didn’t see the narc, because I wasn’t looking.
 I couldn’t force myself to do it.
 Every time I looked up, I was looking at food, my beautiful child’s smile, or one of the ancient men who wander the grocery store aisles at 4pm on a Thursday afternoon.